jonkracht/technical-notes/programming-language-notes/bash-notes.md

 set +x

-Inputing arguments into a bash script via standard in (STDIN):
+Inputting arguments into a bash script via standard in (STDIN):
 In the terminal:
 /path/to/script.sh input1 input2 [etc]